JarryChou/etsi-qkd-api/docsrc/contents/senetas_vm.rst

 .. image:: /images/apacheconf.png

+You can find a copy of the file `here <https://speqtralquantum.sharepoint.com/:u:/s/technical/EX-hSB3uoaJDpUmuuNwaBhgB_CMYkz7WU5WRZAQi5jsa-Q?e=a9dKEN>`_.
 Note that the variable ``WSGIDaemonProcess`` should point to the Python directory of *your Python virtual environment installation*.
 You will also have to change the path inserted under ``sys.path.insert`` in ``app.wsgi`` in the ``etsi-qkd-api`` project folder to the directory of the project in your system.
 With this, set up of the Apache servers are complete.

 Configure CV1000s
 +++++++++++++++++